gaberamolete/XRAIToolkit/docs/toolkit/eda/eda.md

 ## Data Preparations

-Import the EDA functions from `XRAIDashboard.eda` and the other necessary functions.
+Import the EDA functions from `xrai_toolkit.eda` and the other necessary functions.

 ```python